-If we assume that wages increase by 1% per annum (b=0.01) and we maintain all the assumptions we have previously made about the remaining parameters, we find that (compared to the standard model as expressed in (7) and (8)) $a_m(t)$ falls from 7.22 years to 5.9 years whilst f(0,t) rises from 20.1% to 22.4%.
+If we assume that wages increase by 1% per annum (b=0.01) and we maintain all the assumptions we have previously made about the remaining parameters and the steady state, we find that (compared to the standard model as expressed in (3) and (4)) $a_m(t)$ falls from 7.22 years to 5.9 years whilst f(0,t) rises from 20.1% to 22.4%.
 These will once again have offsetting effects on employment change, an increase in the wage will lower the obsolescence age, increasing destruction and decreasing net employment whilst an increase in the creation rate increases net employment.
 Both of these effects will lead to lower levels of average job tenure.
 We consider the relationship between relative wages and employment changes in section 4 below.